Yates Nature's Way Fungus Spray

 Applying mulch over the root zone is very beneficial, helping to keep the roots moist.
 However, keep mulch away from touching the trunk itself, as this can keep the trunk wet which can promote collar rot.

-Quince is a fruit that can’t be eaten raw as it’s tough and very tart, however don’t let that put you off as it can be used in a variety of gourmet recipes.
+Quince is a fruit that can’t be eaten raw, as it’s tough and very tart.
+But don’t let that put you off: quinces are the star ingredient in some delightful foodie recipes.

-Quince paste is a delicious addition to a cheese platter and quinces can also be made into jellies and jams as well as stewed, poached and roasted.
+Quince paste is a delicious addition to a cheese platter and quinces can also be made into jellies or jams, as well as stewed, poached and roasted.

 Quince planting tip – mix a handful of Yates Dynamic Lifter Organic Plant Food into the bottom of the planting hole before planting deciduous fruit trees like quinces.